-Keeping track of the health of the endpoint is your first line of defense.
-It’s key to a healthy app.
-With frequent endpoint Health Checks, your app will not get the blame when things going wrong and you can proactively stay ahead of unhappy customers who often voice their concerns about the stability of your product.
+Keeping track of the health of the endpoint is your first line of defense to maintaining (and creating) an optimal experience.
+With frequent endpoint Health Checks, you can stay ahead of complaints from unhappy customers about the stability of your product.

-We recommend automating health checks for your app’s integrations to determine if the endpoint is the issue or if your integration or app is at fault.
+We recommend automating Health Checks for your app’s integrations to continually gauge whether the endpoint is the issue or if your integration or app is at fault.
 This is one of the most frequent integration issues, so being able to accurately diagnose via a simple ping to the endpoint is a helpful step in reducing the burden on your developers.

 3. Slow Response Times

 Response time issues are among the most frequent complaints with integrated apps.
-The key for your operations team is to understand the response time from the endpoint, to again isolate your application's performance vs. the performance of the endpoint you are connecting to.
-Some endpoints are notoriously slow and you will want to make sure that the proper expectations are set with your clients for performance delays when integrating to slower endpoints.
+The key for your operations team is to understand the response time from the endpoint to again isolate your application's performance vs. the performance of the endpoint you’re connecting to.
+Some endpoints are notoriously slow, so you’ll need to make sure that your clients are met with proper timing expectations given potential performance delays.

 If slower response times persist, you can also choose to implement a cache or a number of other mechanisms to improve performance.
-Understand expectations, know what type of responses times are expected depending the type of service you are integrating to, and set goals for how quickly your API integrations need to be performing.
+Understand expectations, know what type of response times are expected from the type of service you are integrating to, and set goals for how quickly your API integrations need to perform.

 4. No Tags on Usage Data

 Tagging your usage data enables rapid filtering of your logs to isolate and debug issues.
-Tags are vital to enriching your reporting and dashboard experience.
-Use tags to go as deep as you’d like, dig into the granular data and fully support filters, searches and queries.
+Tags are vital to enriching your reporting and dashboard experience, as they allow you to dig into granular data and to enact filters, searches, and queries.

-For example, we filter by customer, environment (e.g., prod, sandbox), integration (e.g., Salesforce, NetSuite), etc. to answer questions like: “what are all of the integrations used by Customer X?
-Who are all of the customers using the Netsuite integration?
-Is this an issue with the prod or production environment?
+For example, you can filter by customer, environment (e.g., prod, sandbox), integration (e.g., Salesforce, NetSuite), etc. to answer questions like: “what are all of the integrations used by Customer X?”, “who are all of the customers using the NetSuite integration?”, and “is this an issue with the prod or production environment?”

-One other key logging initiative I want to be sure we cover before closing the series: track the usage information for every API call that is made.
-Know what call was made, how long it took and what the response code was.
+One other key logging initiative to quickly mention: you should track the usage information for every API call that is made.
+Know what call was made, how long it took, and what the response code was.
 This way, if any errors or complaints come up, you have a record that you can use to troubleshoot.